The footage of Klingons attacking the Kobayashi Maru is taken from the Klingons cameo in the 1979 film.

 Fistergraff likes Star Trek, and asks about Wrath of Khan.

 Douglas mentions the Space Seed episode's connection with this movie.

 At one point Tim Allen responds to a logical statement by Kirstie Alley by calling her "Mr.Spock".
-While she obviously never played Mr. Spock, she did play a Vulcan.
+While she never played Mr. Spock, she did play a Vulcan.
 She was Lt.
-Saavik in _Star Trek II: The Wrath of Khan (1982)_
+Saavik in this movie.

 Bob says "I don't believe in the no-win scenario" quoting Admiral James Kirk and "System... out of danger?" referencing Spock asking "Ship... out of danger?"

 Janeway refers to Marcus' Genesis Project when she's making her encrypted Captain's Log entry.

 The Japanese freighter attacked and destroyed by Godzilla in the opening of the film is named Kobayashi Maru, in homage to Star Trek II: The Wrath of Khan.